JGL/DiplomaInAppleDevelopment-2024-2025/README.md

 - **Coding One: Swift and SwiftUI**:

   1. Multiple Choice Test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-Test will be sat on TBC, duration two hours.
+Test will be sat on Tuesday 21st January 2025, 1000-1200, duration two hours.
 This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-Exam will be sat on Tuesday TBC, duration two hours.
+Exam will be sat on Tuesday Tuesday 28th January 2025, 1000-1200, duration two hours.
 This exam will be worth 50% of your overall unit mark.

 - **ML One: Introducing Machine Learning with CoreML**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-Test will be sat on TBC, duration two hours.
+Test will be sat on Thursday 23rd January 2025, 1000-1200, duration two hours.
 This test will be worth 50% of your overall unit mark.
   2. Presentation: You will give a presentation around a Apple ML model to your peers and the upload of the ‘slide deck’ from the presentation.
-Presentation will be given on TBC, duration 30 minutes.
+Presentation will be given on Thursday 30th January 2025, 1000-1300, duration 30 minutes.
 This presentation will be worth 50% of your overall unit mark.

 - **Spatial One: Team App Design, User Experience Research and Rapid prototyping**:

   1. Presentation: You will present your creative work to your peers and upload the 'slide deck' from the presentation.
-Presentation will be given on TBC, duration 30 minutes.
+Presentation will be given on Friday 31st January 2025, 1000-1300, duration 30 minutes.
 This presentation will be worth 100% of your overall unit mark.

 ### Block 2 Assessment